Egg Medical

 Venture Round in 2007

-Netviewer GmbH specializes in web conferencing solutions, enabling users to collaboratively view and edit documents online.
-Founded in 2001 and headquartered in Karlsruhe, Germany, the company offers a range of products, including Netviewer Meet for internet meetings, Netviewer Support for customer assistance, and Netviewer Admin for administrative tasks.
-Additional offerings include Netviewer Present for online meetings, educational webinars, and conventions.
-These services are available as software-as-a-service, catering to various applications such as project collaborations, live demonstrations, and training sessions.
-Netviewer also has subsidiary operations in multiple countries, including Switzerland, France, the United Kingdom, the United States, the Netherlands, Austria, Italy, Spain, Poland, and Sweden.
+Netviewer GmbH is a company that specializes in web conferencing solutions, enabling users to collaboratively view and edit documents over the Internet.
+Founded in 2001 and headquartered in Karlsruhe, Germany, the company offers a range of products including Netviewer Meet for online meetings, Netviewer Support for customer assistance, and Netviewer Admin for administrative tasks.
+Its services cater to various applications such as project collaborations, live demonstrations, training, and webinars aimed at enhancing customer engagement and loyalty.
+Netviewer provides its offerings as software-as-a-service, allowing flexibility and accessibility for users.
+The company also maintains subsidiary operations in several countries, including Switzerland, France, the United Kingdom, the United States, the Netherlands, Austria, Italy, Spain, Poland, and Sweden, further extending its reach in the web conferencing market.

 TME Pharma